Met Office warns of storm disruption

 The strongest winds are expected across Wales and northern England with gusts of 80 - 100 mph in some exposed western areas.
 Heavy rain will turn to snow over the Pennines and other northern hills and mountains with blizzard conditions for a time.

-Met Office weather warnings help us all plan, prepare and protect ourselves and others from the impacts of severe weather.
+Met Office weather warnings help us all plan, prepare and protect ourselves and others from the What are the National Severe Weather Warning Service Impact tables?.
 A red warning from the Met Office means that we need to take action to keep ourselves and others safe from the impacts of the weather.
 Widespread disruption to travel and other services is likely.
 All of us should consider changing our plans and avoiding dangerous areas.

 Paul Davies, Met Office Chief Meteorologist, said: "The winds through Wednesday afternoon and evening will be damaging and will bring down trees, causing travel disruption and disruption to power networks.